If you have livestock trespassing on your property, please contact Council for advice.

 If you have received a notice issued under Section 16A or 16B, you are required to ensure that you comply with the notice requirements.

-If livestock are found trespassing after a notice has been served on the owner of that livestock under Section 16A, the owner is guilty of an offence and liable to a penalty of not more than 20 penalty units (approximately $3,000).
+If livestock are found trespassing after a notice has been served on the owner of that livestock under Section 16A, the owner is guilty of an offence and liable to a penalty of up to 20 penalty units (approximately $3,000).

-If the owner of livestock, who has been served with a notice under Section 16B, fails to comply with the notice, the owner is guilty of an offence and liable to a penalty of not more than 50 penalty units (approximately $7,700).
+If the owner of livestock, who has been served with a notice under Section 16B, fails to comply with the notice, the owner is guilty of an offence and liable to a penalty of up to 50 penalty units (approximately $7,700).

 Under Section 25 of the Impounding of Livestock Act 1994, a person must not: